Best Business Loans for Bad Credit in November 2024

 Yes, you may be able to get a business loan if you have bad credit.
 Several alternative business lenders approve applicants with personal credit scores as low as 500.
 Make sure you meet a lender’s additional requirements, including time in business or annual revenue.

-Business mentors recommend having a FICO Score in the mid to high 600s when securing small-business financing.
+It’s generally recommended to have a FICO Score in the mid to high 600s when securing small business financing.
 However, some lenders may accept scores as low as 500, although these loans tend to come with higher rates and fees.

 Watch out for advertisements for business loans with no credit check.
 Reputable business lenders typically run a credit check as part of the application process, even if looking at other factors beyond your credit profile.